VladimirGrebenev/admin_mailing_service/README.md

 # About admin_mailing_service
 admin service for mailing messenges to clients phone.

-# To start service
+# To start work

 1. pull from github
 2. in terminal go to working dir: cd admin_mailing_service/admin_mailing/
 3. don't foget install posgtres, redis, celery
 4. create postgres database
 5. edit your .env file to set you settings, you can check .env_sample file
+6. don't forget set you CORS_ALLOWED_ORIGINS in settings, don't use * set_all, set only your needed CORS
-6. in terminal install all requirements: pip install -r requirements.txt
+7. in terminal install all requirements: pip install -r requirements.txt
-7. in terminal start redis: redis-cerver
+8. in terminal start redis: redis-cerver
-8. in terminal start celery: celery -A admin_mailing worker --loglevel=info
+9. in terminal start celery: celery -A admin_mailing worker --loglevel=info
-9. in terminal staert celery beat: celery -A admin_mailing beat
+10. in terminal staert celery beat: celery -A admin_mailing beat
-10. in terminal start servise: python manage.py runserver
+11. in terminal start servise: python manage.py runserver
-11. go to the http://127.0.0.1:8000/ or http://127.0.0.1:8000/swagger/
+12. go to the http://127.0.0.1:8000/ or http://127.0.0.1:8000/swagger/
-12. to use all opportunities you must registred here (http://127.0.0.1:8000/register/) id=null ,
+13. to use all opportunities you must registred here (http://127.0.0.1:8000/register/) id=null ,
     and after that login here (http://127.0.0.1:8000/api-auth/login/).
+14. enjoy

 # Logging
 all logging you can find in app dirictory in app.log file